chinmaygandi/Resume/README.md

 Worked as a CRM developer for a Fortune 500 insurance company
 • Developed a Plugin Automation Testing Tool to perform unit testing locally of all plugins in CRM D365 (eliminating the requirement of deployment solely for testing purposes)
 • Created a common Rest API Code which could be used by various javascript functions/plugins/code activities in CRM D365 application for retrieval of data
-• Handled various critical implementations in the Dyanmics 365 application such as, not limited to SSN number data masking etc.
+• Handled various critical implementations in the Dyanmics 365 application such as, not limited to SSN number data masking etc
 • Implemented various CRM D365 functionalities by writing plugins, JavaScript, business rules etc. as and when required
 ```